 Acrylic paint is not 100% toxic.
 While acrylic paint can be considered toxic, the level of toxicity is relatively low.
 Unlike oil paint, acrylics are solvent- and water-based, allowing them to maintain their user-friendly consistency without the use of mineral spirits or turpentine to thin them out.

 Are acrylic paints permanent?

 Acrylic paints are considered to be permanent.
 Once acrylic paint dries, it forms a hard and durable surface resistant to water and fading.
 Unlike other types of paint, acrylic paint is not easily reactivated with water once it has dried, so the color will remain fixed on the surface.

 Is it okay to paint on face masks?

-While it’s technically possible to paint on face masks, we do not recommend doing so, as it may compromise the mask’s effectiveness.
+While it’s technically possible to paint on face masks, I do not recommend doing so, as it may compromise the mask’s effectiveness.
 Face masks are designed to filter out airborne particles and provide a physical barrier to protect against the spread of illness.